jimmyvansise/hof-or-not-service/README.md

 3 `npm run docker:service:start` to start the service in docker

+4 Now that the project is running with SSL, open ./cert/cert-dev.crt in keychain access, and set to 'Always Trust' after double clicking it.
+Otherwise you will get SSL errors about being untrusted

-Note: You can also just run the service through terminal by doing `npm run build` and `npm run start` after the db is running in docker.
+Note for steps 2 and 3: You can also just run the service through terminal by doing `npm run build` and `npm run start` if you don't feel like running the service in docker.